scholarpress/scholarpress-courseware/readme.txt

 === SP Courseware ===
-Contributors: davelester, jeremyboggs, zgordon
+Contributors: davelester, jeremyboggs, stakats, zgordon
 Tags: education, syllabus, courses, bibliography, course management, assignments Requires at least: 2.0.2
 Tested up to: 2.7
-Stable tag: 1.0.3
+Stable tag: 1.1

 ScholarPress Courseware enables you to manage a class with a WordPress blog.
 The plugin give you the ability to ad and edit a schedule, create a bibliography bibliography and assignments, and manage general course information.
 Designed primarily for use in higher ed courses, but could easily be adapted for other uses.